oVirt/ovirt-site/source/feature/serial-console.html.md

 ##### TODO

-*   Integrate fakechroot as wrapper to socat.
+*   Integrate fakechroot as wrapper to socat, once program is ready as we can inherit the usock fd.
 *   Integrate with gate one html5 ssh client.

 <Category:Feature>